Catalog Search Results

 Description

-Frederick Douglass was born in slavery as Frederick Augustus Washington Bailey near Easton in Talbot County, Maryland.
+Frederick Douglass was, born in slavery as, Frederick Augustus Washington Bailey, near Easton in Talbot County, Maryland.
 He was not sure of the exact year of his birth, but he knew that it was 1817 or 1818.
-As a young boy he was sent to Baltimore, to be a house servant, where he learned to read and write, with the assistance of his master's wife.
-In 1838 he escaped from slavery and went to New York City, where he married Anna Murray, a free colored...
+As a young boy, he was, sent to Baltimore, to be a house servant, where he learned to read and write, with the assistance of his master's wife.
+In 1838, he escaped from slavery and went to New York City, where he married Anna Murray, a free colored...

 Author